heroldev/emerald-remix/README.md

 - Fixed Battle Factory bug that occured while determing IVs for opponent parties (`battle_tower.c`, line 1832)
 - Fixed Battle Dome IV bug where all opponent Pokémon had IVs of 3
 - Fixed Battle Dome bug where results were being unfairly determined due to variables not being re-initialized
+- Run indoors

+### WIP
+- Multiboot rom to reset the RTC on Ruby/Sapphire/Emerald

 ### Building/Setup
 To set up the repository, see [INSTALL.md](INSTALL.md).